cooldog-jpg/exe-creation-monitoring/README.md

 ###How to use:
 - Edit the script and change the folder paths you want to use.
-- Create the log file you included in the script constants.
 - Run a command prompt, then type in:
 ```
 PowerShell -noexit -windowstyle hidden -ExecutionPolicy UnRestricted -File PATH TO THE SCRIPT